Transforma logo

 Precision Specialist Robots

 This section discusses how industrial robots have significantly impacted economic growth by supporting manufacturers to achieve economies of scale.
+For example, the International Federation of Robotics (IFR) claims that the number of operational industrial robots increased from 1.3 million in 2013 to 4.2 million in 2023.

 Rising wages, falling robot costs, and ageing populations are driving the usage of Precision Specialist Robots